Seminar on the MISRA C rules for the development of safety-critical software with ANSI/ISO C

 - Simplification of the Rule Description.

 - Clear Classification of Rules and Guidelines.

 - Required and Recommended Rules.

 - Rules for ISO C99.

 - Static Code Analysis.

 - Development Process.

 Any C Compiler that is compatible with ANSI C89 or ISO C90 can be used.
-For MISRA C:2012 the compiler must support the C99 standard, which is the case for most compilers in use today.
+For MISRA C:2023 the compiler may also support C99 or the C11 standard, which is the case for most compilers in use today.
 The recommended platforms are Windows, MacOSX, UNIX or Linux systems.
 The only important thing is that course participants master the C programming language and simple data operations on the system they use.
 A few rules are run through with real program examples.